segabl/pd2-streamlined-heisting/README.md

 - Adds missing enemy types (ZEAL Shotgunners, ZEAL Medic, GenSec and ZEAL Sniper)
 - Adds slight visual variations to murkywater shotgunners (both heavies and lights) to make them more distinct
 - Fixes heavy Murkywater units body armor protecting their back
+- Fixes some broken LOD models and removes some normal seams

 ### Other changes